 |

-Roll ball into a short log.
+Spoon: From this ball roll a short log.
 With ball ended tool create a hollow on one end |

 |